CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 To obtain these plots we provide a script: [plotdjr.C](./plotdjr.C) The input to this script is an EDM file containing the output of the GEN step.
-See the instructions for the "GEN only" step in the "Private production" section.
+See the instructions for the "GEN only" step in the "Private production" section on how to produce a GEN file.

 You will also need to use the FWLite setup.
-So you will first have to set up a CMSSW area, and have a `rootlogon.C` file that sources the FWLite libraries.
+So you will first have to do a `cmsenv` in a CMSSW area, and have a `rootlogon.C` file that sources the FWLite libraries.
 This file should contain something along the following (taken from one of the workbook pages):